rachwrong/ICT2202-SH4US/README.md

 Ensure that ffmpeg is installed into the correct directories and is a system environment variable, you can refer to https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10

-## How to use Audio Digger
+## How to use AudioDigger
 ### Functions
-Audio Digger has the following functions:
+AudioDigger has the following functions:
 1. Display header information of the audio files, header information will also be exported into a .txt file
 2. Create spectrograms and exports them as .png files
 3. Export hex dumps of the audio files into a .txt file
 4. Export bin dump of the audio files into a .txt file
 ### Commands
-The following are arguments that can be used when running Audio Digger:
+The following are arguments that can be used when running AudioDigger:
 | Argument | Full Argument | Description |
 | --- | --- | --- |
 | -h | --help | Shows help message and exits |